When you work in the creative industries, an online portfolio is an essential tool for promoting your work to potential clients or employers.

 Take a step back and be ruthless about what you present in your online portfolio.
 You know the old saying ‘You’re only as good as your last piece of work’?
 Well, that applies here.
 Get a second opinion, if you’re not sure which projects to include.

-And if you’re showing off different projects, it’s definitely a good idea to categorise and label your work.
-This allows visitors to easily find relevant projects that relate to the services they’re looking for.
+And if you’re showing off different projects, it’s a good idea to categorise and label your work.
+It allows visitors to easily find relevant projects that relate to the services they’re looking for.

-One final point… an online portfolio should be a living and breathing entity.
+One final point.
+An online portfolio should be a living and breathing entity.
 It should move with the times and include any new work wherever possible.
-Keep your portfolio fresh and interesting by constantly updating it and telling potential clients what you’ve recently been up to.
+Keep your portfolio fresh and exciting by continually updating it and telling potential clients what you’ve recently been up to.

 3. Use quality images and tell the story

 A great project won't have the same impact if you’re not displaying it in the best possible light.
-Bite the bullet and take some time to create high quality images that really show off your work.
-You know the kind of images we mean… For website designs, you’ll want to mock up a professional photo of an iPad or iMac in an appealing setting.
+Bite the bullet and take some time to create high-quality images that show off your work.
+You know the kind of images we mean.
+For website designs, you’ll want to mock up a professional photo of an iPad or iMac in an appealing setting.
 If it’s a brand identity project, you’ll also want to display all the materials in situ.